xxfoundation/learn.xx.network/website/docs/cmixx/xxdk/technical-glossary.md

 ### **Client Command-Line Interface (CLI)**

 The Client CLI is a command-line tool intended for testing xx network functionality.
 It can send and receive messages and authenticated channel requests.
-For instructions on how to set it up, see [*Set Up the Client Locally*](./getting-started.md/#set-up-the-client-locally).

 ## G